(M25000 subsidy!) Will a prompt that enables GPT-4 to solve easy Sudoku puzzles be found? (2023)

 Definitions

-• GPT-4 refers to either ChatGPT's GPT-4, or any model using the OpenAI Chat Completions API. "gpt-4" and "gpt-4-32k" are currently-known model ids, but anything labeled GPT-4 would count including the upcoming image support.
+• GPT-4 refers to either ChatGPT's GPT-4, or any model named like GPT-4 exposed in OpenAI's API. "gpt-4-base", "gpt-4", and "gpt-4-32k" are currently-known model ids, but anything labeled GPT-4 would count including the upcoming image support.
 The API is preferable since setting temperature to 0 will allow the judge to replicate your responses, but if your prompt has a high success rate ChatGPT could also be accepted.
 See the definitions of "reliably" and "occasionally" below for details on computing the success rate if more precision is needed.
-Model must be released by OpenAI, so finetuned variants would not count.
+Model must be produced by OpenAI, so finetuned variants would not count.

 • See "Related markets" below for variants that allow GPT-3.5, finetuned models, and that only need to solve a single puzzle.